 There are three sets of code medical coders use:

 ICD codes – International Classification of Diseases (ICD codes) establish a uniform vocabulary that describes the causes of injury, illness and death.

 CPT codes – Current Procedure Terminology (CPT codes) document most medical procedures performed in a doctor’s office.
 CPT codes are set by the American Medical Association (AMA).

-With the potential of more than a billion doctor visits every year in the United States, multiplying that number by how many things that must be coded for every visit, suddenly there are billions of codes that need to be accurately recorded, not only for reimbursement but to offer insight into how effective treatment is at a medical facility and research and analysis.
+There is a potential of more than a billion doctor visits every year in the United States.
+Now imagine multiplying that number by how many things must be coded for every visit.
+Suddenly there are billions of codes that need to be accurately recorded.
+Not only for reimbursement but to offer insight into how effective treatment is at a medical facility and research and analysis.

-Since medical codes change all the time, coders face a challenging job that requires an understanding of medical terminology and a willingness to always learn something new.
+Since medical codes change all the time, coders face a challenging job.
+It requires an understanding of medical terminology and a willingness to always learn something new.
 But it’s a rewarding career for those who consider themselves detail-oriented people.